KingsleyDockerill/QBall/documentation.md

 out a
 ```
 This would take in input, store it in a new variable a, and then output it.
 Keep in mind you can run all of these programs in one line
-> (for the shell you would use this; in a; out a unless you do each on seperate lines of input)
+> For the shell you would use this; in a; out a unless you do each on seperate lines of input

 ## Functions